 The Federal Motor Carrier Safety Administration (FMCSA) does not specifically require insurance for bobtail trucks.
 Instead, bobtail trucking insurance is a supplemental policy that protects trucking businesses and owner-operators when driving a truck without a trailer attached for non-business purposes, and it is not explicitly required by federal regulations.

 However, motor carriers or contracting companies may require owner-operators to have bobtail insurance as part of their agreements to ensure liability coverage during non-business-related driving.
-In such cases, it becomes a contractual requirement, not an FMCSA mandate.
+In such cases, it becomes a contractual requirement, not an FMCSA mandate regarding insurance.

 What Factors Affect the Price of Bobtail Coverage?

-- Policy Limits: The policy limit determines the maximum amount of money that the insurance provider will pay towards claims on each type of coverage you select.
-The bobtail insurance cost often increases with the level of coverage you choose.
+- Policy limits: The policy limit determines the maximum amount of money that the insurance provider will pay towards claims on each type of coverage you select

 Coverage Options

-The bobtail coverage option determines which incidents, expenses, and damages will be covered by the insurance provider.
-Truckers should verify that the insurance company's coverage options meet their trucking business needs.
+You can determine which incidents, expenses, and damages will be covered by the insurance provider.
+Verify that the coverage options you choose meet your trucking business needs.

 Trucks Covered